-- Students can be approved by the Board in October if they have completed all requirements at that time. - Students can be approved by the Board in February if they have completed all requirements at that time. - Students can be approved by the Board in May if they have completed all requirements at that time.
+- Students can be approved by the Board in October if they will complete all requirements by the end of December. - Students can be approved by the Board in February if they have completed all requirements at that time. - Students can be approved by the Board in May if they will complete all requirements by the end of August.